earthly/earthly/docs/examples/go.md

 This page will walk you through an example of how to build a hello-world application using Earthly.

-First, let's assume that you have written a Hello Wolrd app in `./main.go`:
+First, let's assume that you have written a Hello World app in `./main.go`:

 ```go
 // main.go